RubinJhand/brewMaps/README.md

 - brewMaps is a simple web app to allow users to view, create, edit, delete and save their favourite places, as pins, on a multiple maps.

-- Improved our skills with SQL, JavaScript, Google API integration, AJAX(AJAJ), jQuery.
+- Improved our skills with SQL, JavaScript, Google API integration, AJAX(AJAJ), jQuery, HTML, and CSS.

 - Users can view other user maps and places of interest.